IU-PR/Capstone_project/content/docs/2025/Metalytics/week1.md

 - **Ilya Grigorev** - performed preliminary market behavior analysis of gold prices, investigated filter design principles, and [prepared](https://github.com/IU-Capstone-Project-2025/Metalytics/tree/main/ml/notebooks) an in-depth exploratory notebook focused on volatility and preprocessing.
 - **Rail Sharipov** - explored Kaggle datasets and began reviewing external data sources.
 - **Askar Kadyrgulov** - started studying FastAPI and backend architecture principles.
 Since there is not much knowledge in the backend these tutorials are used to learn it ([Backend](https://roadmap.sh/backend?fl=1) and [FastAPI](https://youtube.com/playlist?list=PLeLN0qH0-mCVQKZ8-W1LhxDcVlWtTALCS&si=Efm3IRzxXaLi8Acr))
--  **Nikita Solomennikov** - began learning Figma and UI/UX fundamentals to design user-facing components.
-To do this [this figma design](https://www.figma.com/design/akmCXD83RdkXXY29Mj7xXz/W-Wave-Radio--new---Copy---Community-?node-id=0-1&p=f&t=DGtbldeVLEV3UUOF-0) will be analysed to learn how to create containers and sections, how to create UI kit to demonstrate states.
+-  **Nikita Solomennikov** - began learning Figma and UI/UX fundamentals to design user-facing components. [this figma design](https://www.figma.com/design/akmCXD83RdkXXY29Mj7xXz/W-Wave-Radio--new---Copy---Community-?node-id=0-1&p=f&t=DGtbldeVLEV3UUOF-0) will be analysed.
+Analyzing this design will help to learn how to structure UI components using containers, define visual hierarchy with sections, and build UI kits to represent component states (hover, active, disabled).

  ### Plans for the next week:
 - Create the first version of the UI prototype in Figma.